Custom Search

 Origin

-This tall terrier evolved as a traditional farmer's vermin hunter.
-It guarded and drove livestock and was a watchdog.
-It is the forebear of the Miniature Pinscher and the Schnauzer, and it played a role in the development of the Doberman.
-The breed was officially recognized in Germany in 1879 and has been protected and promoted since 1894 by the German Pinscher Schnauzer Club.
+The German Pinscher was officially recognized in Germany in 1879 and has been protected and promoted since 1894 by the German Pinscher Schnauzer Club.
 During the years around the turn of the century, both smooth pinscher and coarse-haired schnauzer pups appeared in the same litters.
 The club initiated a policy requiring proof of three generations of pure smooth coats for registration.
 This quickly helped set type and made them a distinct breed from the Schnauzer.
-The German Pinscher has been used as a vermin destroyer, herder, watchdog, guard dog and family pet.
+The German Pinscher played a role in the development of the Doberman and the Miniature Pinscher.
+The German Pinscher was recognized by the AKC in 2003.
+It has been used on farms as a vermin destroyer, herding livestock, watchdog, guard dog and family pet.

 Group